-The data displayed on the fraud dashboard is updated every day at midnight (UTC).
+The data displayed on the Hub is updated every day at midnight (UTC).
 You can download a report that contains a transaction-by-transaction summary of data points, rules triggered, outcomes at each stage, and whether there were fraudulent transactions.

 To download a report: